John Allison reviews books for Pittsburgh Quarterly.

 David Liebmann is an educator who has birded throughout the country.

-Adam is a retired Pittsburgh WTAE news anchor/reporter who, after some 40 years of broadcasting, launched a freelance writing career.
+Adam was a retired Pittsburgh WTAE news anchor/reporter who, after some 40 years of broadcasting, launched a freelance writing career.
 Mostly, he wrote about historic or military aviation events.
-When not writing, he might be found fishing, photographing or bird watching.
-Adam lives with his wife, Ellie, in Monroeville, where the couple recently celebrated their 51st wedding anniversary.
+When not writing, he enjoyed fishing, photographing or bird watching.

 Seamus is a regular contributor to many publications including Court TV’s Crime Library, Penthouse, Reader’s Digest, Stuff magazine, Spin and The Forward.
 He has won a number of journalism awards and is currently working on a comic novel set in Pennsylvania’s coal country.
 He lives in the woods of northeastern Pennsylvania with his wife, Kren, and four children, Miriam, Yona, Seneca and Liam.

 Pittsburgh Quarterly’s creative director from 2008 through 2017, Jennifer came to Pittsburgh from another steel town — Bethlehem, Pa.
 She attended Carnegie Mellon University for graphic design, fell in love with the city, graduated and stayed.
 She also performs across the country, singing and traveling with the Pittsburgh-based Boilermaker Jazz Band.
 Jennifer lives in Deutschtown on the North Side with her husband and daughter.

 Tim drew political cartoons for the Pittsburgh Post-Gazette for nearly 30 years.
 His work appeared in national newspapers, newsmagazines and on network television.
 He also paints and has drawn comic strips, written and illustrated a column and feature stories, and written one-act plays.
 And, he plays in a blues-zydeco band: piano and, uh… accordion.